 A Harvard Law School graduate, Sheasby obtained a verdict for the city of Pomona that a Chilean mine shipped tainted fertilizer before and during World War II, which leached into the city’s water—the first successful application of California’s product liability law to an environmental tort.

-“Pomona altered the trajectory of my life,” says Sheasby.
+“Pomona [College] altered the trajectory of my life,” says Sheasby.
 “Its financial generosity allowed me to attend the school and spend two terms in Cambridge, [opening] up a world I did not even know existed.
 I want to ensure that Pomona continues to play this role in the lives of students.”

 Two trustees are transitioning to emeritus status: Allyson Aranoff Harris ’89, a trustee since 2014, and Osman Kibar ’92, a trustee since 2016.